Introduction

 The surgical technique employed varies depending on the pathology and the anatomical location involved.
 The most important aspect of any surgery for perforation however remains the intra-operative washout

-- Any peptic ulcer perforation can be accessed typically via an upper midline incision (or laparoscopically if feasible) and a patch of omentum (termed a “Graham patch”) is tacked loosely over the ulcer, which would otherwise be difficult to oversew due to tissue inflammation
+• Peptic ulcer perforation can be accessed typically either open or laparoscopically and a patch of omentum (termed a “Graham patch”) is tacked loosely over the ulcer